jnduli/blog_jnduli.co.ke/content/jogging_time_tracking_in_google_sheets.rst

 | 2018-01-05 | Route A | 21.78.80 |
 +------------+---------+----------+

+It becomes hard to gain insight into this table if it becomes too long.
+So I needed a method of getting basic metrics from this data.
+This was the average times I spend on a route and the best time recorded on a route.

-There isn't a default function I could find that would take the Time in my formatting and provide the average or best time.
-So I had to write my own google functions.
+I could not find a function I could easily use to get this information.
+This was because I store my times in a weird format, that is Minutes.Seconds.Centiseconds.
+I used this because it is what my wrist watch gave me.
+So I had to write my own custom functions.

-Before doing calculations in time, it is best to convert it all to the smallest unit you have (in my case it was milliseconds).
+Before doing calculations in time, it is best to convert it all to the smallest unit you have (in my case it was centiseconds).
 This is the function I came up with:

 .. code-block:: javascript

     function getTimeInMicroSeconds(timeGiven) {
       var time = String(timeGiven).split('.');
-      return parseInt(time[0])*60000 + parseInt(time[1])*100 + parseInt(time[2]);
+      return parseInt(time[0])*6000 + parseInt(time[1])*100 + parseInt(time[2]);
     }

-So to get the average of mutliple times, you just add up the times in milliseconds, then find the average in milliseconds, and convert the average back to minutes, seconds and hours.
+So to get the average of a group of times, you just add up the times in milliseconds, then find the average in milliseconds, and convert the average back to minutes, seconds and hours.
 To do
 that: